 These should be completed where appropriate.
 This book must also be used for any accident or injury sustained by a member of staff.
-When an Accident Record Book is replaced, the completed one should be sent to the Business Manager for safekeeping.
+When an Accident Record Book is replaced, the completed one should be sent to the First Aid Coordinator for safekeeping.

-First Aid Training
+3 First Aid Training

-We carefully consider, and review annually, the training needs of our staff to ensure that suitable staff are trained and experienced to carry out first aid duties in our school.
-In particular, we consider the following skills and experiences:-
+- 3.1 We carefully consider, and review annually, the training needs of our staff to ensure that suitable staff are trained and experienced to carry out first aid duties in our school.
+In particular, we consider the following skills and experiences:- - Reliability, communication and disposition, - Aptitude and ability to absorb new knowledge and learn new skills, - Ability to cope with stressful and physically demanding emergency procedures,

-- Reliability, communication and disposition, - Aptitude and ability to absorb new knowledge and learn new skills, - Ability to cope with stressful and physically demanding emergency procedures, - Normal duties are such that they may be left to go immediately and rapidly to an emergency, and - Need to maintain normal operations with minimum disruption to teaching and learning.

-First aiders in our school have all undertaken appropriate training.
+- Normal duties are such that they may be left to go immediately and rapidly to an emergency, and - Need to maintain normal operations with minimum disruption to teaching and learning. - 3.2 First aiders in our school have all undertaken appropriate training.
 They have a qualification in either First Aid at work (FAW, 3 days or 18 hours) or Emergency First Aid at work (EFAW, 1 day or 4-6 hours) or Emergency Paediatric First Aid (EPFA, 1 day or 4-6 hours).
 EYFS paediatric first aiders hold a clearly recognised certificate or a renewal (minimum of 12 hours tuition).
 Before the certificates expire, first aiders need to undertake a requalification course as appropriate, to obtain another three-year certificate.
-In relation to the FAW/EFAW/EPFA training courses, providers will follow the current guidelines issued by Resuscitation Council (UK) October 2015.

-Training will be updated every three years and will not be allowed to expire before retraining has been achieved.

-The need for ongoing refresher training for any staff will be carefully reviewed each year to ensure staff basic skills are up-to-date, although we are aware that this is not mandatory.
-Annual three hour basic skills updates in between formal training are recommended to keep staff up to date.

-Key personnel

-First aid co-ordinator (appointed person) - responsible for looking after first aid equipment and facilities, as well as calling the emergency services as required School Nurse: Helen Fe rguson

-The following staff have completed a Helen Ferguson Joanne Brettell

-recognised training course in FAW Jane Gianelli

-The following staff have completed a Anna Mercer Clare Cooper-James

-recognised training course in EFAW Yvette de Vries Rupert Howe

-Marian Bayley Fiona Fitch

-Rob Temlett James Thomson

-Ian Thorpe Sharon Corr

-Helen Black Michelle crow

-Sarah Gregory Ing Marie Rogers

-Sue Dinnage Katie hayward

-Susie Taylor Mel Grimshaw-Smith

-Dee Vanstone Mike Turvey

-Ljubica Carmody Pauline Jagger

-Victoria Topa Judith Johns

-Marie Seivewright Adrian Dunning

-Page 5 of 11.
-June 2017

-Howard Roberts Jon Albert Natasha Ludlam Lisa Burns Karen Cresswell Michelle Sehgal

-Julia Aylen Louise Hallam

-Sarah Concannon

-The following staff have completed a nil

-recognised training course in EPFA

-The following staff have completed a 2 day Colette Allen

-Paediatric course in first aid (EYFS Judith Johns

-requirement)

-Contents of our First Aid Box

-Our minimum provision, (not mandatory) as recommended by HSE is to hold a suitably stocked first aid box, to nominate an appointed person (see 3.1 above), as well as the provision for staff of relevant information on first aid arrangements.

-In our suitably stocked First Aid box we provide the following, or suitable alternatives:-

-- a leaflet giving general guidance on First Aid eg HSE leaflet 'Basic advice on First Aid at work' (INDG347 rev 1). - 20 individually wrapped sterile adhesive dressings (assorted sizes); - two sterile eye pads; - four individually wrapped triangular bandages (preferably sterile); - six safety pins; - six medium sized (approximately 12cm x 12cm) individually wrapped sterile unmedicated wound dressings; - two large (approximately 18cm x 18cm) sterile individually wrapped unmedicated wound dressings; - one pair of disposable gloves.

-We do not keep tablets, creams or medicines in the first aid box.

-Our first aid boxes are kept in the following places:
+In relation to the FAW/EFAW/EPFA training courses, providers will follow the current guidelines issued by Resuscitation Council (UK) October 2015. - 3.3 Training will be updated every three years and will not be allowed to expire before retraining has been achieved. - 3.4 The need for ongoing refresher training for any staff will be carefully reviewed each year to ensure staff basic skills are up-to-date, although we are aware that this is not mandatory.
+Annual three hour basic skills updates in between formal training are recommended to keep staff up to date. - 4 Key Personnel (See Appendix 1) - 5 Contents of our First Aid Box - 5.1 Our minimum provision, (not mandatory) as recommended by HSE is to hold a suitably stocked first aid box, to nominate an appointed person (see 3.1 above), as well as the provision for staff of relevant information on first aid arrangements. - 5.2 In our suitably stocked First Aid box we provide the following, or suitable alternatives:- - a leaflet giving general guidance on First Aid eg HSE leaflet 'Basic advice on First Aid at work' (INDG347 rev 1). - 20 individually wrapped sterile adhesive dressings (assorted sizes); - two sterile eve pads: - four individually wrapped triangular bandages (preferably sterile); - six safety pins; - six medium sized (approximately 12cm x 12cm) individually wrapped sterile unmedicated wound dressings; - two large (approximately 18cm x 18cm) sterile individually wrapped unmedicated wound dressings: - one pair of disposable gloves. - 5.3 We do not keep tablets, creams or medicines in the first aid box. - 5.4 Our first aid boxes are kept in the following places:

-School Office Nurse's Room Waiting Area Tregenna Hall

-Art Room Science Lab Prep Room DT Room

-Extended Day Howard House Front Door Dining Hall
+School Office Art Room Extended Day Peterborough Hall Pool Lobby Medical Room Waiting Area Science Lab Prep Room Howard House Front Door Swimming Pool Sports Office Tregenna Hall DT Room Dining Hall Social Area

-Peterborough Hall Swimming Pool Social Area

-Daallabba Consulta Offica

-Pool Lobby Sports Office